Buddhist liturgy: Liturgical texts

-Various different compilations of texts for daily liturgical service and other rituals have been documented historically, such as the Ming dynasty (1368-1644) Zhujing Risong Jiyao (諸經日誦集要, lit: "Compilation of Essentials for the Daily Chanting of Various Sūtras") which was critically revised and edited by the eminent monk Yunqi Zhuhong (雲棲袾宏, 1535-1615) and later reprinted by the eminent monk Ouyi Zhixu (蕅益智旭, 1599-1655), both of whom are traditionally regarded as the Eighth and Ninth Patriarchs of the Chinese Pure Land tradition respectively.
 In contemporary times, several different compilations have seen usage among different temples and lineages.
 One example is the Chanmen Risong (禪門日誦; lit: "Daily Chants of the Chan Gate"), a compilation whose earliest printed edition that is extant dates back to 1723 during the Qing dynasty and which was printed at Hoi Tong Monastery.
-Various subsequent editions with minor changes were published during the rest of the Qing dynasty period (1644-1912) through to the Republican era (1912-1949) by various temples.
+Various subsequent editions with minor changes were published during the rest of the Qing dynasty period (1644–1912) through to the Republican era (1912–1949) by various temples.
 In the 21st century, one of the most popular editions has been the version that was originally published by Tianning Temple in Changzhou, which has seen modern reprints by retailers and publishers.
 Another example is the Fomen Bibei (佛門必備課誦本, lit: "Book of Essential Chants of the Buddhist Gate") which was first published during the Republican era and has also seen modern reprints.
 Both of these compilations show heavy influences from the earlier Zhujing Risong Jiyao by Yunqi Zhuhong.
-Another liturgical compilation that has seen contemporary usage is the Risong Jingzhou Jianyao Keyi (日誦經咒簡要科儀, lit: "Concise Rituals for the Daily Chanting of Sūtras and Mantras") that was first published in 1937 during the Republican era by the Honghua Society (弘化社), an organization that was founded by the eminent monk and Thirteenth Patriarch of the Chinese Pure Land tradition, Yinguang (印光, 1962-1940).
+Another liturgical compilation that has seen contemporary usage is the Risong Jingzhou Jianyao Keyi (日誦經咒簡要科儀, lit: "Concise Rituals for the Daily Chanting of Sūtras and Mantras") that was first published in 1937 during the Republican era by the Honghua Society (弘化社), an organization that was founded by the eminent monk and Thirteenth Patriarch of the Chinese Pure Land tradition, Yinguang (印光, 1862–1940).

 Full digitalized text of a revised edition of the Erke hejie called the Chongding erke hejie (重訂二課合解), which provides commentaries on the proceedings of the traditional zaoke and wanke services.

-Commentaries have also been written on the significance and structure of the rituals proceedings, such as an influential and comprehensive volume called the Erke hejie (二課合解, lit: "Compiled Explanations on the Two sessions") by the Republican era monk Xingci (興慈, 1881-1950) and another extensive work called the Chaomu kesong baihua jieshi (朝暮課誦白話解釋, lit: "Explanations on the Morning and Evening Services in the Common Vernacular") by Huang Zhihai^{[zh]} (黄智海, 1875-1961), a Buddhist scholar who was a student of Yinguang.
+Commentaries have also been written on the significance and structure of the rituals proceedings, such as an influential and comprehensive volume called the Erke Hejie (二課合解, lit: "Compiled Explanations on the Two Services") by the Republican era Tiantai monk Guanyue Xingci (觀月興慈, 1881 – 1950) and another extensive work called the Chaomu Kesong Baihua Jieshi (朝暮課誦白話解釋, lit: "Explanations on the Morning and Evening Services in the Common Vernacular") by Huang Zhihai^{[zh]} (黄智海, 1875–1961), a Buddhist scholar who was a student of Yinguang.

 Some common ritual proceedings specified by many daily liturgies include: